-2.2 PW-CF2 Form of Contract -Potential Benefits
+2.2 PW-CF2 Form of Contract - Potential Benefits

 There is potential for a reduction in time for the delivery of housing units by utilising this form of contract.
 However, this depends on the approach of the Sponsoring Agency.
-It is recommended that the Employer brings the project through to planning or 'Part 8' stage in consultation with their design professionals.
+It is recommended that the Employer brings the project through to planning stage in consultation with their design professionals.

-This removes the risk of works contractor programme delays during the planning process and therefore risks of claims.
+This removes the risk of Design and Build Contractor programme delays during the planning process and therefore risk of claims.
 A reduction in programme can be achieved in the detailed design stages of the process when the successfully appointed Design and Build Contractor has an opportunity to reduce the programme compared to employer designed contracts in various areas.
 For example: